 Start working on any and every problem someone comes to you with.

 — Best not to ask too many questions, they’re the expert after all.
-They should know exactly what they need, and anytime someone comes to you it means there’s a data science solution that’s worth building.
+They should know exactly what they need, and they’ve already identified the right question to ask and the true causes of the problem.
+Anytime someone comes to you it means there’s a data science solution that’s worth building.
 You don’t want them thinking you’re not up to it.
 They may start doubting your commitment.

 — You have to show them that with data science you can do anything.
 They’ve likely read the news recently, so reassure them AI can do whatever they want, probably more and better and faster and stronger and 24/7/365 with a smile.

 Getting the data